How to Read Your Credit Card Statement

 A credit card billing statement is delivered to the account holder at the end of a billing cycle — typically once a month.

 Expect to receive your statement in a timely manner.
-Law requires a credit card issuer to deliver a billing statement at least 21 days before the monthly payment due date.
+The Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act) requires a credit card issuer to deliver a billing statement at least 21 days before the monthly payment due date.
 If they fail to do so, they can’t charge late fees for the billing cycle.

 Account holders may choose to receive their monthly statements by mail or online.
 Paper statements are mailed to the account holder’s physical address.
 Paperless billing is accessed online.
 Simply sign in to your account to access your electronic credit card statement.
 Whichever delivery method you prefer, make sure your credit card issuer has your correct mailing and email address on file so you receive your statements promptly.